American Sign Language/English Interpreting, BS

 Requirements

-General Education Requirements (GERs)
+General Education Requirements (GER)

-UW-Milwaukee has General Education Requirements that must be met in order to earn a bachelor’s degree.
-Some of the requirements of your program may fulfill the campus GERs.
+Some degree requirements may fulfill GERs.
 Please review the requirements and consult with your academic advisor.

 Students must meet certain criteria and apply to their specific program in addition to admission to UWMPlease see information about minimum credits, GPA, and other requirements at Advance to ASL-English Interpreting Professional Sequence.